Skip to Main Content

 If you’re going with a robo-advisor portfolio, you probably don’t have a lot of expectations about receiving frequent human help with your account.
 Robo-advisors are designed to manage the portfolio with no (or minimal) human intervention – that’s the point.
 But there still might be times when it can be helpful to speak with someone who can answer questions about your financial situation and guide you through the planning process.

-Fidelity Go only offers clients with at least $25,000 in their account the opportunity to speak with human advisors.
+Fidelity Go offers only clients with at least $25,000 in their account the opportunity to speak with human advisors.
 These customers can schedule an unlimited number of 30-minute one-on-one meetings with advisors that can help them plan for their financial futures.
 It’s a great feature, but is reserved for fee-paying accounts.
 Still, Fidelity Go is one of the few robo-advisors that offer a human advisor option.

 Conflicts of interest